albertove/energyPP/README.md

 - Check that "Timvärden" sheet exists
 - Verify data starts from row 17
 - Confirm required columns are present

+**Year Transition Issues**:
+- If previous year data is missing, upload it first
+- Use the year selector in the sidebar to choose the correct year
+- Check that file naming follows the exact pattern: `El-YYYY-01-01-YYYY-12-31.xlsx`

+**Data Replacement Issues**:
+- When replacing existing data, make sure to check the confirmation checkbox
+- The system will warn you before replacing existing year data
+- Always verify the year selection before uploading

 **Data Display Issues**:
 - Click "Refresh Dashboard Data" after uploading